morris/vanilla-todo/README.md

   });

   el.querySelector('.decrement').addEventListener('click', () => {
-    // dispatch an action
+    // Dispatch an action
-    // use .detail to transport data
+    // Use .detail to transport data
     el.dispatchEvent(
       new CustomEvent('modifyCounter', {
         detail: -1,